 What is this icon for?

 It means "Bare Feet OK".
-As in, you don't need shoes on to be here.
-It's a simple graphic intended for a sign, a sticker, a flag, a web image, or any other display where someone wishes to show their acceptance and appreciation for the barefoot lifestyle and its benefits to our health and well-being.
+As in, no one needs shoes on to be here.
+It's a simple graphic intended for a sign, a sticker, a flag, a web image, or any other display where someone wishes to show their acceptance and appreciation for the unshod lifestyle and its benefits to our health and well-being.
 The icon indicates a place where footwear is optional, and where all members of the public, shod or otherwise, are equally welcome and respected.
 Specific signs of this sort are a concept, and should really be unnecessary in a truly enlightened society.
 But with shoes so explicitly called out as they are now, this can be a useful transition tool -- a much more friendly replacement for the archaic "no service" nonsense we still see here and there, providing a sensible and positive statement for the greater good.

 Spread the truth!
 You can print cards for this site, and give them to people who aren't aware of the facts.